Sustained business growth requires professional development

 All too often, companies focus on the tasks that must be accomplished but not on the people actually getting the work done.
 There has to be a balance, especially when distance work can be incredibly isolating and a new work style to many employees.
 Additionally, many training sessions are focused on driving a single set of topics to employees, but the follow-up and dialogue to ensure real change is missing.

 What we offer is different

 As former educators ourselves, we know the transformational processes of professional learning can revolutionize your business.
-Whether it's through keynote presentations, one-hour webinars, four-hour seminars, or six-hour workshops, the Distance Leader LLC team will connect with your employees and encourage lasting improvements.
+Whether it's through online courses, keynote presentations, one-hour webinars, four-hour seminars, or six-hour workshops, the Distance Leader LLC team will connect with your employees and encourage lasting improvements.
 Even more importantly, we build in follow-up engagement for our training, so employees can successfully practice using the tools and techniques they learned.

 We measure outcomes, not "sitting time"

 Unlike many professional development experiences, we actually collaborate with our customers to identify what goals they are trying to reach and what changes they are experiencing.
 Whether for leadership or for team members (or both), we provide options for our clients to include mentoring and group coaching.
 We have found that distance employees crave group settings for their learning experiences, and we build interdependent teams using powerful professional learning techniques.